waterfalls11/Government-of-Len-Webpage/emergency-message.md

 ---
 # Emergency Messages

+LEAS ALERT | SEVERE STORM ALERT

+ENRL has issued a SEVERE STORM ALERT for the following provinces and territories:
+MAINLAND LEN… (DISTRICT OF JOJO, RILEY, GRIZZLY) TERRITORY… (ALLIED TERRITORIES OF OAKLY AND PIBBLE, TERRITORY OF SNOWBALL

+A storm capable of severe impacts is approaching Len.
+This storm is also capable of producing a tornado.
+Take steps now to minimize impacts of severe weather which does impact Len.

+- ENRL

 LEAS ALERT | TORNADO AWARE
 ENRL has issued a TORNADO AWARE for the following provinces and territories:
 MAINLAND… District of Jojo, Grizzly, Riley